 |

-Filters
+Filters |

-The Children's Internet Protection Act altered the Erate program, conditioning the funds to schools and libraries on the development of an Internet safety plan and the implementation of filters.
-COPA and the Tax Moritorium Act require ISPs to provide notification to subscribers of the availability of filtering software.
+- The Children's Internet Protection Act amended the Erate program, conditioning the funds to schools and libraries on the development of an Internet safety plan and the implementation of filters.

 - Amnesty International